Aisuko/notebooks/README.md

 # Credits

-Many of the notebooks are based on articles on Medium, TheNewStack and Huggingface etc. Thanks for these great works.
+Many of the notebooks are based on articles on Medium, TheNewStack, Huggingface and other open-source projects etc. Thanks for these great works.